JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     ```

     This function is similar to `todaysDate()`, which you created earlier and which is no longer required.

-    If the [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) library is not yet added to the project, open the `composeApp/build.gradle.kts` file
+    > If the [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) library is not yet added to the project,
-    and add the `kotlinx-datetime` dependency to the section that configures the common code source set.
-    For simplicity, you can include the version number directly instead of adding it to the version catalog:

-    ```kotlin
-    kotlin {
-        // ...
-        sourceSets {
-            // ...
-            commonMain.dependencies {
-                // ...
-                implementation("org.jetbrains.kotlinx:kotlinx-datetime:%dateTimeVersion%")
-            }
-        }
-    }
-    ```
-   {initial-collapse-state="collapsed" collapsible="true" collapsed-title='implementation("org.jetbrains.kotlinx:kotlinx-datetime:%dateTimeVersion%")'}
+    > follow the instructions in the [Add a new dependency](compose-multiplatform-modify-project.md#add-a-new-dependency) section.
+    >
+    {style="note"}

 2. Follow the IDE's instructions to import the missing dependencies.
    Make sure to import the `Clock` class from `kotlin.time`, not `kotlinx.datetime`.